 XI.
 Annual Evaluations

 Committee Evaluations.
-In accordance with their respective charters, each of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee should conduct a self-evaluation annually.
-In connection with these evaluations, the Nominating and Corporate Governance Committee will meet annually with the Chairs of the Company’s Audit Committee and Compensation Committee to evaluate the performance of such committees.
+In accordance with their respective charters, each of the Audit Committee, the Compensation Committee, the Safety and Compliance Committee and the Nominating and Corporate Governance Committee should conduct a self-evaluation annually.
+In connection with these evaluations, the Nominating and Corporate Governance Committee will meet annually with the Chairs of the Company’s Audit Committee, Compensation Committee and Safety and Compliance Committee to evaluate the performance of such committees.
 The Nominating and Corporate Governance Committee will discuss the results of the evaluations and reviews, including its own self-evaluation, with the full Board following the end of each year.

 Board Evaluations.
 The Board should conduct an annual evaluation to determine whether it and its committees are functioning effectively.
 The Nominating and Corporate Governance Committee will receive comments from all directors and report annually to the Board with an assessment of the Board’s performance.
 This will be discussed with the full Board following the end of each fiscal year.
 The assessment will focus on the Board’s contribution to the Company and specifically focus on areas in which the Board or management believes that the Board could improve.